redspark-io/RSRealmHelper/README.md

 ## Description

 The RSRealmHelper library is a class helper to work with [Realm](https://realm.io/docs/swift/latest/) database removing all boilerplate when setting your database.
-This library configures all Realm database to work with crypto, saving a crypto key on keychain access using a [KeyChainAccess](https://github.com/kishikawakatsumi/KeychainAccess) library, allows to use multiple realm files to isolate data by user and create a clone connection to perform a thread safe execution.
+This library configures all Realm database to work with crypto, saving a crypto key on keychain access using a [KeyChainAccess](https://github.com/kishikawakatsumi/KeychainAccess) library.
+It allows you to use multiple realm files to isolate data by user and create a clone connection to perform a thread safe execution.

 ## Example

-To run the example project, clone the repo and run `pod install` from the Example directory first.
+To run the example project, first clone the repo and run `pod install` from the Example directory.

 ## Requirements